When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 • Insurance: is the object’s replacement basis and condition-driven risk clearly communicated?

-Decision quality in pottery valuation depends on lane clarity, not only visible beauty.
+Decision quality in pottery valuation depends on purpose clarity, not only visible beauty.

-From an outcomes perspective, this means your first question should be “Which lane is this for?” not “What is the highest auction price this looks like it could get?”
+From an outcomes perspective, this means your first question should be “What purpose is this for?” not “What is the highest auction price this looks like it could get?”

-Donation lane: when a formal report is usually the safer route
+Donation needs: when a formal report is usually the safer route

 Donation timing can create pressure.
 Families often receive a generous estimate from a dealer or a family note and then later discover tax filing requirements.
-Appraisals in this lane should be designed for defensibility and consistency.
+Appraisals for this purpose should be designed for defensibility and consistency.
 Even a modest family set can become high-sensitivity if records are being pooled across donors or if total group value affects thresholds.

 Before speaking with any appraiser, prepare a complete record packet.
 Do not skip baseline photos: front, back, rim, base, and close-ups of any repair lines.
 Many donation-facing mistakes come from mixed lot descriptions where two unrelated objects are presented as a set, or where missing photos hide condition issues that later trigger valuation revisions.